 The key will be to irretrievably break the nexus between a card’s trip data and the identity of the card holder.
 If the trip data exists in complete isolation from any reasonable means of identifying who was likely using that particular card, it will no longer be ‘personal information’, and thus IPP 1 will not apply.

 Without knowing exactly how the databases are constructed, I imagine that one potential solution would be to assign a new, randomly generated identifier for each card number in the ‘Opal database’, and then strip out the original card number.
 Such a mechanism would need to ensure that the new identifier could not be reverse-engineered back to the original card number, and that the new identifier could not be guessed or re-generated by entering the original card number (which would still held with identity details as part of the customer profile in the separate ‘PAS database’), which would rule out a simple hashing algorithm.
 This still would not guarantee perfect anonymity, because geolocation data is highly identifying on its own.
 That is, the patterns illustrated by an individual’s movements could of themselves allow disambiguation of an individual, and thus further steps such as applying differential privacy might also be needed to achieve true anonymity; but this is an existing problem even for those customers with unregistered cards.
-(For more on the basics of de-identification techniques, check out our guide to Demystifying De-identification, which is now included in our Comprehensive and Premium Compliance Kits.)

 Who this mechanism should be applied to would be the next question.
 If you applied it to all card holders, this would disadvantage those customers who want to be able to cancel their card and redeem its stored value if their card is damaged, lost or stolen.
 (Note that for those customers who wish to save and interrogate their travel history – for example, to query whether they have been charged correctly, or to claim the cost of trips that are work expenses – this can be done now even on unregistered cards simply by querying the card number.)
 Removing the nexus to identity for all customers would also make the data far less valuable to law enforcement; a tempting prospect for a privacy advocate, but in NSW politics unlikely to pass muster.